saltyorg/docs/docs/apps/plex.md

 ## 6. Webtools

 Webtools for Plex comes preinstalled.
-If you wish to setup Webtools and install 3rd party add-ons, you can go to http://plex._yourdomain.com_:33400 (http, not https) and login with your Plex account.
+If you wish to setup Webtools and install 3rd party add-ons, you can go to https://plex-webtools._yourdomain.com_ and log in with your Plex account.

-_Note: Use http://_yourserveripaddress_:33400 if the above URL doesnt work._